frame (int Offset): bool

 multiple of 4 hours after midnight, daily time frames at midnight, and weekly

-to shift the synchronized time frame.
-Returns 0 inside the time frame and the negative number of skipped bars at the end of the time frame.
+to shift the synchronized time frame to a particular time or workday.
+Returns 0 inside the time frame, and the negative number of skipped bars at the end of the time frame.

 are less than 24 bars per day.